5 Worst Exercises for Men To Regain Muscle

-If you grew up in the 80s and 90s, you likely got your fill of action movies jam-packed with combat scenes, car chases, and next-level jacked actors, like Arnold Schwarzenegger, Sylvester Stallone, and Jean-Claude Van Damme.
+If you grew up in the '80s and '90s, you likely got your fill of action movies packed with combat scenes and next-level jacked actors like Arnold Schwarzenegger and Sylvester Stallone.
 Generations of kids grew up idolizing these muscle-bound movie stars who inspired multitudes of young men to start hitting the gym and lifting heavy weights.
 You may be among those who hit the gym hard when they were younger and gained muscle mass.
-But then, unfortunately, the responsibilities and time constraints of adulthood took over, and you could no longer keep up with your workout routine, leading to muscle loss.
-We've rounded up five exercises men should avoid to regain muscle, so you know exactly what you shouldn't waste your gym time on.
+However, if you lost it with age, we're here to optimize your fitness routine and share five of the worst exercises for men to regain muscle.
+Needless to say, don't waste your time on them!

 Maintaining muscle strength has benefits far beyond looking good with your shirt off.
-For example, according to the Mayo Clinic, strength training can increase your ability to perform everyday activities, protect your joints from injury, and improve your balance.
-But even if you do strength training regularly, it's natural to lose muscle as you age.
-In fact, the majority of men lose roughly 30% of their muscle mass throughout their lives, according to Harvard Health Publishing.
-And after age 30, you start losing anywhere from 3% to 5% every 10 years.
+For example, strength training can increase your ability to perform everyday activities, protect your joints from injury, and improve your balance.
+But even if you do strength training regularly, losing muscle as you age is natural.
+After age 30, you start losing approximately 3% to 8% every 10 years.
 Less muscle can be detrimental to your long-term health—especially as you age—since you become weaker and less mobile, increasing your risk of suffering from falls and fractures.

 Fortunately, we have some good news.
-You can rebuild lost muscle by avoiding certain exercises that inhibit muscle growth (while strength training, of course).
+You can rebuild lost muscle by avoiding certain exercises that inhibit muscle growth (while strength training with the correct exercises, of course).
 We spoke with TJ Mentus, CPT, a certified personal trainer at Garage Gym Reviews, who shares five common exercises that can kill your muscle gains.

 Cardio